-At September 30, 2020 and 2019, the estimated fair value of the derivative liability associated with the warrants issued in connection with the 2018 Loan and Security Agreement, was \$66 thousand and \$9 thousand, respectively.
-Included in other expense, the remeasurement loss on the derivative liability was \$57 thousand for fiscal year 2020 compared to a remeasurement gain of \$8 during fiscal 2019.
-The primary reason for the year over year change is due to an increase in stock price during fiscal 2020.
+At September 30, 2021, and September 30, 2020, the estimated fair value of the derivative liability associated with the warrants issued in connection with the 2018 Loan and Security Agreement, was \$53 thousand and \$66 thousand, respectively.
+Included in other expense, the remeasurement gain on the derivative liability during fiscal year 2021 was \$12 thousand, compared to remeasurement loss of \$57 thousand during fiscal year, 2020.

-The proceeds from the 2018 Loan and Security Agreement were allocated between the PFG V Debt and the Warrant Debt (inclusive of its conversion feature) based on their relative fair value on the date of issuance, which resulted in original carrying values of \$2.3 million and \$156 thousand, respectively.
-The warrant debt is treated together as a debt discount on the PFG V Debt and is accreted to interest expense under the effective interest method over the three-year term of the PFG V Debt and the five-year term of the Warrant Debt.
-During fiscal 2020, the Company recorded accretion of discount expense associated with the warrants issued with the PFG V loan of \$23 thousand compared to \$20 thousand in fiscal 2019, as well as \$56 thousand related to amortization of the debt discount in fiscal 2020 compared to \$54 thousand in fiscal 2019.
-At September 30, 2020, the carrying values of the PFG V Debt and the Warrant Debt (inclusive of its conversion feature) were \$794 thousand and \$172 thousand, respectively.
-At September 30, 2019, the carrying values of the PFG V Debt and the Warrant Debt (inclusive of the PFG V Debt and the Company agreed to pay PFG V a cash fee of up to \$150,000 payable upon maturity (the "back-end fee"), which will be earned ratably over the three year term of the PFG V loan.
-During fiscal 2020, the Company recorded interest expense of \$50 thousand associated with recognition of the back-end fee compared to \$50 thousand associated with recognition of the back-end fee compared to \$50 thousand in fiscal 2019.
+The proceeds from the 2018 Loan and Security Agreement were allocated between the PFG V Debt and the Warrant Debt (inclusive of its conversion feature) based on their relative fair value on the date of issuance which resulted in carrying values of \$2.3 million and \$156 thousand, respectively.
+The warrant debt is treated together as a debt discount on the PFG V Debt and is being accreted to interest expense under the effective interest method over the three-year term of the PFG V Debt and the five year term of the Warrant Debt.
+During fiscal 2021, the Company recorded accretion of discount expense associated with the warrants issued with PFG V loan of \$27 thousand compared to \$23 thousand in fiscal 2020.

+In addition, \$34 thousand of amortization of the debt discount was recorded for the year ended September 30, 2021, compared to \$56 thousand last year.
+Effective May 11, 2021, the PFG V Debt fully matured and the carrying value of the Warrant Debt (inclusive of its conversion feature) was \$198 thousand.
+In addition, the Company paid PFG V a cash fee of \$150,000 at the time of maturity (the "back-end fee").
+At September 30, 2021, there was no balance outstanding on the term debt with PFG V. At September 30, 2020, a gross balance of \$667 thousand was outstanding with PFG V.